"The Endowed Chair"

 Endowed Chairs have long been important in academia.
 The idea dates to 1502 when Margaret of Richmond, mother of Henry VII, established the Lady Margaret Professorship of divinity at Oxford, England.
 The tradition first made an appearance in America at Harvard College in 1721 with the establishment of the Hollis Professorship of Divinity.
 Interestingly, both chairs are still in existence today recognizing outstanding professors and honoring those that established the chair.

-- A means of attracting, retaining, and recognizing those professors that push the level of scholarship at CBU to be the best.
+- An Endowed Chair establishes a means of attracting, retaining, and recognizing those professors that push the level of scholarship at CBU to be the best.

 - By endowing a Chair, a donor can assist CBU in convening the brightest minds in their field to focus on particular issues and interest areas.

-- The impact of a world-class professor cannot be truly measured, but to be able to “rub elbows” and learn with top scholars is how a gift can, not only last forever, but may expand in breadth with each class of students.
+- The impact of a world-class professor cannot be truly measured, but to be able to “rub elbows” and learn with top scholars is how a gift can not only last forever, but expand in breadth with each class of students.

-A Named Endowed Chair may be one of the best investments one can make if you believe in the Mission of CBU and the power of education.
+A Named Endowed Chair may be one of the best investments a person can make if they believe in the Mission of CBU and the power of education.
 For more information on the level of investment needed to endow a Chair position please contact the Office of University Advancement.